WHO WE ARE

 Philip has over 10 years of experience working on a large variety of fisheries-related projects in California’s Central Valley.
 As the field crew leader for fisheries research conducted in the CFS West Sacramento office, Philip does pre-project planning for salmonid habitat restoration projects and facilitates environmental and regulatory compliance for field work and restoration.
 Prior to joining CFS, Philip gained field experience and assisted science and technical staff with document preparation and permit review.

 Whitney’s experience includes conducting seining and snorkel surveys, fish identification, PIT and acoustic tagging, measuring hyporheic and surface water quality, and analyzing spawning habitat substrate characteristics.
 Her work has also included performing salmonid spawning and stranding surveys on the Lower American River; evaluating the effectiveness of restored floodplain habitat on the Merced River through seining surveys, PIT tag arrays, fyke nets, physical habitat monitoring, and macroinvertebrate collection; and collecting white sturgeon eggs for selenium content and genetic analysis from the Sacramento River using artificial substrate mats.

-Andrew Muller, B.A.Biological Technician Gresham, Oregon
+Andrew Muller, B.A.Biological Technician Portland, Oregon